iakunin/moneta-concurrent-init/README.md

 docker run -it --rm --env SPRING_PROFILES_ACTIVE=race-condition iakunin/moneta-concurrent-init
 ```

+__Important note__: It may take several runs to reproduce the error.
+Just try again if there is no error.

 ## Build

 To build a jar from sources use following command (you must have [docker](https://docs.docker.com/get-docker/) installed):